-For the three significant components we identified, we performed a full scope audit of the complete financial information.
+For the three significant components we identified, which are Byotrol Group PLC, Byotrol Technology Limited and Medimark Scientific Limited, we performed a full scope audit of the complete financial information.
 For the remaining components, we performed analytical reviews and other audit procedures on specific accounts within that component that we considered had the potential for the greatest impact on the significant accounts in the financial statements, either because of the size of these accounts or their risk profile.